bitsbytesgates/bitsbytesgates.github.io/_posts/2025/11/2025-11-01-UvmWithPython__CrossCallingMechanics.md

 One implication of PyHDL-IF being an interface library is that all PyHDL-IF UVM objects are wrappers to access SystemVerilog UVM objects.
-While it is possible (and common!) to create instances of UVM objects from Python, what actually happens is:
+While it is possible (and common!) to create instances of UVM objects from Python, what happens under the hood as the following:
 - Python (via the PyHDL-IF library) calls a UVM method, creating a new UVM object
 - The PyHDL-IF library creates a SystemVerilog and Python object pair with a handle to the UVM object
 - This 'wrapper' Python object is returned to the caller.